Global solutions for the gravity water waves system in 2d: Proof of Proposition : the diffeomorphism

 Notice that under the a priori assumptions these bilinear terms have decay rates which barely fail to give \eqref{T_mHPsi100} and \eqref{T_mHPsi101}.
-The key to obtaining the extra necessary decay is the vanishing of the symbol on the space-resonant sets, i.e. when $\nabla_\eta \Phi_\pm = 0$.
+The key to obtaining the extra necessary decay is the vanishing of the symbol $q(\xi,\eta)$ on the space-resonant sets, i.e. for those $(\xi,\eta)$ such that $\partial_\eta \Phi_\pm(\xi,\eta) = 0$.
 One can then use integration by parts in frequency, and the weighted bound \eqref{boundf3}, to derive the desired estimate.

 First let us observe that using \eqref{descq}, Lemma \ref{touse}, and \eqref{boundf1}-\eqref{boundf3}, one can bound as desired the sums in \eqref{T_mHPsi100} and \eqref{T_mHPsi101}, for all those frequencies $(k,k_1,k_2)$ such that $\min(k,k_1,k_2) \leq -m/N_0$ and $\max(k,k_1,k_2) \geq 3m/N_0$.
 The remaining sums have only $C m^3$ terms.
 Therefore it suffices to show the estimates for each $(k,k_1,k_2)$ fixed satisfying